-As a librarian or administrator your can disable auditing, which terminates the process of model changes being written to the audit log.
-You can choose to only enable
+As a Librarian or Administrator your can disable auditing, which terminates the process of model changes being written to the audit log.

 Audit Settings window allowing Auditing to be enabled or disabled.

 Auditing can be enabled again at any point in time when required.
 The logs, if not cleared, will simply be added to once auditing is re-enabled.